-The EQ (equalizer, often called "tone stack") is an integral part of the stack section.
+The EQ (equalizer, often called "tone stack") is an integral part of the amplifier.
 It features four controls for the different frequency bands: "Bass", "Middle", "Treble" and "Presence".
 These controls are always present in Browse and Performance Mode.
-Holding the EQ button will bring the EQ into focus.
-PROFILER Stage users should navigate to page 3 of the amplifier module instead.

 Basically, the equalizer in the PROFILER is a recreation of a generic, passive tone stack, but it is designed to have more impact on the frequency bands.
 When all soft knobs are in the middle position, it does not change the sound, so what you hear is the unaltered sound of the PROFILE.